Home

 Attending a Trade Show

-Manning a trade show display is only part of the reason you should be attending a trade show.
-The other vendors at a show can provide you with a wealth of new information and contacts in your industry; all accessible in the same room on the same day -- this is the unparalleled attraction of a trade show for your business.
+Manning a trade show display is only part of the reason for attending a trade show.
+Other vendors at the event can provide you with a wealth of new information and contacts in your industry – all accessible in the same room on the same day.

 If you plan on attending a trade show, make sure you are not the only person there representing your company, even if you are a small business owner with few employees or a sole proprietorship.